LumeWeb/liblbry/README.md

     // Create a memory storage backend
     storage := memory.NewMemoryStore()

+    // Create a DHT node for peer discovery dhtNode, err := protocol.NewDHTNodeWithDefaults()
+    if err != nil {
+        panic(fmt.Sprintf("Failed to create DHT node: %v", err)) }

-    // Create a peer transfer (this would normally use a DHT node)
+    // Create a peer transfer with proper DHT node and peer client factory
-    // Note: In a real application, you'd need to configure a DHT node transfer := peer_transfer.NewPeerTransfer(nil, nil) // DHT node and client factory required
+    // Note: peerClientFactory can be nil for basic usage, or you can provide a custom factory transfer, err := peer_transfer.NewPeerTransfer(dhtNode, nil) // DHT node and client factory required if err != nil {
+        panic(fmt.Sprintf("Failed to create peer transfer: %v", err)) }

     // Example of getting a blob (requires valid hash) ctx := context.Background()